 This experience was a lesson learned on how quickly things can change.
 And I know I am not alone.
 I often hear from other business owners about navigating troubled waters.
 I thought this would be good time to share some tips that worked for me during this time.
 I hope it will help others who come to experience difficult times.

 1. Create a savings buffer.
 We put back a little, as we could, when we were ahead.
 Even if we didn’t need to use it, knowing that we had it gave us comfort.
-It also gave us the confidence to refuse to settle for lower fees in our pricing and packaging.
+If you're a business owner with kids, make sure to get a separate junior ISA or CTF savings for your children.

 2. Expand offerings.
 If there were ever a time to think outside the box, this was one of them.
 Monthly social media management has always been our core business, but we started pushing for more strategies, coaching, and product sales.
 These sources of non-recurring revenue helped us get through the rough patch.